Disease Guide ·Corneal Ulcers ·2026

 7Does pet insurance cover corneal ulcers?

-Yes — most policies cover corneal ulcers as either an accident (traumatic cause) or illness (from underlying conditions).
-Accident claims often have shorter waiting periods (2-5 days vs. 14 days for illness).
-For brachycephalic breed owners, insurance is particularly valuable given the high recurrence rate.
-A single deep ulcer requiring surgery at $1,000-$3,000 justifies the coverage.
-Confirm your policy covers ophthalmic emergencies, specialist referrals, and recurring conditions without per-condition limits.
+Yes - most policies cover corneal ulcers as accident or illness.
+Accidents have shorter waiting periods (2-5 days).
+For brachycephalic breeds with high recurrence, insurance is valuable.
+A single deep ulcer surgery ($1,000-$3,000) justifies coverage.
+Confirm ophthalmic emergency and specialist coverage.

 Marcel Janik, founder of RealVetCost